petrstepanov/sw-calculator/README.md

 4. In order to launch the application type `sw-calculator` in Terminal.

 5. Optionally add an application launcher to the list of your system apps.
 On Linux execute `make install-linux-launcher`.
 On macOS run `resources/sw-calculator.pkg`.

-## Installation on Windows 10

-1. Install Windows Subsystem for Linux (WSL).
-Install Ubuntu linux inside WSL  as described [here](https://medium.com/@petrstepanov/install-cern-root-roofit-on-macos-and-linux-for-dummies-df787fd41ef4).

-2. Install CERN ROOT in Ubuntu WSL from precompiled binaries.
-Read more [here](https://medium.com/@petrstepanov/install-cern-root-roofit-on-macos-and-linux-for-dummies-df787fd41ef4#cbb8).

-3. In Windows 10 open _Start → Ubuntu_ to launch bash.
-Type `sw-calculator`.

-P.S.
-Running the program on older versions of Windows is currently not possible.
-If you are familiar with CMAKE please contribute :-)

 ## Users Guide